Management Essentials Program

 Management Essentials will help you unlock your potential, by preparing you to successfully manage and lead in healthcare.
 Managers in healthcare face unique challenges that require effective use of essential management skills to be successful.
 To prepare you fully for these challenges, this comprehensive and innovative program uniquely combines management and leadership throughout each course.
-Applying these management and leadership skills, you will be able to establish your identify as a leader in your organization.
+By applying these management and leadership skills, you will be able to establish your identity as a leader in your organization.
+This program is ideal for new or aspiring health service managers.

 - Delivered entirely online